Reya-Labs/brokoli-ui/README.md

 * wait for approval, resolve comments and make sure you have a green build
 * merge to `main` using **Rebase and merge**

-## AWS Amplify
+## Cloudflare

-`brokoli-ui` uses AWS Amplify to automate the process around creating builds that can be shared with the stakeholders.
+`brokoli-ui` uses Cloudflare to automate the process around creating builds that can be shared with the stakeholders.
 What this means is that any push to a branch will create an environment for the team to test against!

+These are sites hosted on Cloudflare and the build from main can be found at `brokoli.voltz.xyz`.

 ### Rules